-$\begin{tabular}{ll} IFRS 3.B64(e) & Goodwill of CU 2,569 is primarily related to the sales force and the sales know-how of key \\ & personnel of Good Buy.
-Goodwill has been allocated to the retail segment and is not expected to be deductible for tax purposes. \\ \end{tabular}$
+IFRS 3.B64(e) Goodwill of CU 2,569 is primarily related to the sales force and the sales know-how of key personnel of Good Buy.
+Goodwill has been allocated to the retail segment and is not expected to be deductible for tax purposes.

-IFRS 3.B64 (q)(i-ii)
+IFRS 3.B64 (a)(i-ii)